-- Define and identify stress.

-- Link thinking and stress.

-- Demonstrate personal power over stress.

-- Differentiate between healthy and unhealthy ways of dealing with stress.
+- Define and identify stress. - Link state of mind and feeling stress. - Realize their personal indicators of stress. - Realize, through awareness, their stressful thinking has less power. - Create a healthier relationship with stress.

 Feeling Fear and Insecurity Without Fear and Insecurity